air/shaders/README.md

 You can't have a `varying attribute`.
 If you want to pass an `attribute` or `uniform` through to fragment, you'll need to declare a separate `varying`.

+## Colors

 THREE will define a `color` shader variable, but it's undocumented.
 Q: When using a ShaderFragment, how does color get its value?

-Colors are defined in your **material**.
-BasicMaterial has a single `.color` property.
-Geometry has a bunch of color properties - ignore them.
+Sometimes colors are defined in your **material**.
+BasicMaterial has a single `color` property.
+Sometimes colors are defined in your **object**.
+Geometry has an array `colors`.
+It appears the object can store color data which should be honoured.
+See https://github.com/mrdoob/three.js/issues/1516